CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-Smith Optics is not very known in the pro peloton because they don’t sponsor any team.
-However, their helmets are worth it because they are well-built and pretty affordable, offering a better price-value ratio than the high-end aero helmets.
+Smith Optics may not be as well-known as other brands in the pro peloton due to their lack of team sponsorship, but their helmets are well-built and affordable, offering a great price-value ratio compared to high-end aero helmets.

-Ignite will appeal to everybody who likes a simple and modern design.
-It doesn’t have an old-school mesh against insects but a skeletal structure that may remind you of the WaveCel at Bontrager helmets.
+The Ignite helmet has a simple and modern design, featuring a skeletal structure that may remind you of the WaveCel in Bontrager helmets rather than the old-school mesh against insects.

 Also available at competitivecyclist.com